vitalyops/dotfiles/macos/README.md

 ### Installation

-__Disclaimer: For some of the more advanced features in Yabai, disbaling macOS SIP is required, however, we are not going to be doing that.__
+__Disclaimer: For some of the more advanced features in Yabai, disabling macOS SIP is required, however, we are not going to be doing that.__

 #### Install yabai and skhd (or compile from git repo)